ryu577/survival/README.md

 First, we'll need to observe some data on the historic arrival times of the bus and fit a distribution to them.
 Note however that some of our data will be incomplete since when we give up on the bus after x minutes, we only know it took more than that time for it to arrive, but not exactly how much.
 These are called censored observations.

-Here is some sample code to fit a distribution when we have some complete observations (in array, ti) and some censored observations (in array xi).
+Here is some sample code to fit a distribution when we have some complete observations (ti) and some censored observations (xi).

 ```python
 # If you don't have it already, you can install matplotlib via -